Career

 Introversion Is Not a Flaw

-Introverts draw energy from internal reflection rather than external stimulation.
-One-third to half the population is introverted, yet most workplaces are optimized for extroverts: open offices, brainstorming sessions, frequent meetings.
-These drain introverts' energy.
+Introverts gain energy from internal thought rather than external stimulation.
+Roughly one-third to half the population is introverted, yet most workplaces are optimized for extroverts.
+Open offices, brainstorming sessions, frequent meetings - these environments drain introverts' energy.

-However, introverts possess deep thinking, active listening, focus, and careful judgment.
-The problem is not being introverted but trying to mimic extroverted approaches without understanding your own strengths.
+However, introverts possess strengths in deep thinking, active listening, focus, and careful judgment.
+The problem isn't being introverted itself, but trying to mimic extroverted approaches without understanding your own characteristics.

 Three Strategies to Leverage Introvert Strengths